freedomtowin/dsc-complex-time-series-challenge/README.md

 #### Find the overall trend:
-I used an FFT transformation to visualize the magnitude of the frequency components in the time series.
-To be specific, the absolute magnitude is plotted.
+The FFT transformation has a complex magnitude representation for each frequency component.
+To extract the trend component out, the data is filtered to include small frequencies, or signals with large periods.
+The complex magnitude can be used to find the phase and absolute magnitude of the sinusodial wave corresponding to each frequency.
+The FFT transformation can be visualized by plotting the absolute magnitude of each frequency component.

+The trend component is calculated by:

+    sinusoid_i = {magnitude * np.cos(2*np.pi*t*f+phase)}i
+    SUM[ sinusoid_i ]

+The sinusoid waves for each freqeuncy component in the filtered frequency domain are added together.

 ![png](Images/output_5_0.png)